-What are the different layers?
+What are the different layers of skin?

-- The subcutaneous fat layer
+The subcutaneous fat

 These layers are crucial for different aspects of your body’s systems.
 As we mentioned above, protection and temperature regulation are two major functions of the skin; however, there are many additional duties each layer is in charge of.

-The epidermis layer of your skin is in charge of three vital activities: making new skin cells, protecting your body from viruses and bacteria, as well as giving your skin color (melanin).
+The epidermis layer of skin is in charge of three vital activities: making new skin cells, protecting your body from viruses and bacteria, as well as giving your skin color (melanin).
 This top layer of the skin, varies from thin to thick depending on where it is located on your body.
 In addition, the epidermis acts as a waterproof barrier.
 To reiterate the epidermis skin layer’s main jobs:

 - Immunity – Protect your body from viruses and bacteria.

 - Physical protection – The epidermis skin layer acts as a waterproof and physical injury barrier.

 - Skin color – Provides your body with melanin that produces the color of your skin.

 - New cells – The epidermis makes new skin cells when others die off.